WebAssembly/wasi-crypto/docs/wasi-crypto.md

 * A Curve25519 point is represented as its X coordinate in little-endian format.
 The top bit must be cleared.
 * An Edwards25519 point is represented as its Y coordinate and the sign of the X coordinate.

-Points on NIST curves must be importable/exportable using the standard `SEC-1` encoding, both with and without compression.
-The `wasi-crypto` API defines the `sec` and `compressed_sec` encodings for that purpose.
+Points on NIST curves must be importable/exportable using the standard `SEC-1` encoding.
+Importation MUST support compressed and uncompressed representations, while exportation unconditionally uses the uncompressed representation.

 Finally, implementations MAY support a non-portable, optimized representation for public keys, referred to as `local` in the set of possible encodings for a public key.